Who We Are

 Our Mission is reaching out to all people in order to teach them the Gospel of Jesus Christ and to baptize them with water and the Holy Spirit.
 Providing soul care and cultivating a warm fellowship in which everyone shall experience the love of God and the joy of serving Him and others.

-The Denver Flagship Area is led by a Shared Leadership Team.
+The Denver District is led by a Shared Leadership Team.
 Its purpose, aligned with our NAC Mission and Vision, emphasizes support and accountability for each congregation in striving to become healthy in the Stepping Forward initiatives, along with clear and transparent communication across the working areas.
 This team currently has 4 leaders, each being assigned one practical area of congregational life.

 The first area is Divine Service Experience.
 This encompasses altar serving, musical groups, technology teams that assist with service aspects, greeting and ushering, altar decorations, and anything else related to our divine services.